 TemperPack’s mitigation total is composed of displacing nearly 6,000 metric tons of CO2 equivalent from raw material emissions as compared to EPS foam and bubble wrap, 9,000 metric tons in manufacturing emissions, and an additional 1,000 metric tons reduction from the transport efficiencies of TemperPack’s innovative fold-flat design.

 TemperPack’s 16,000 metric tons of CO2 equivalent avoided adds to SJF’s 2.59 million metric tons of CO2 equivalents avoided from all portfolio companies, bringing the total CO2 equivalent avoided to 2.61 million metric tons, an increase of 2% over 2017 values.
 2018 also saw large increases from portfolio companies Hyla (+1220%), ENTOUCH Controls (+199%), and Optoro (+71%).
-Altogether, the total SJF portfolio CO2 mitigation is equivalent to taking 549,000 cars off the road for one year, growing 66.9 million tree seedlings for ten years, and represents the amount of carbon stored by 2.1 million acres of U.S. forests in one year.
+Using updated equivalencies from the EPA, this carbon reduction is equivalent to 43 million urban tree seedlings grown for 10 years, 3 million acres of U.S. forests storing carbon for one year or 553 thousand cars taken off the road for one year.